 Forty three (86%) trial protocols contained information on patient withdrawal with content ranging from only confirming patient’s right to withdraw from a trial to describing trial specific withdrawal processes (Table 3).

-All PIL made reference to the patients right to ‘withdraw’ from the trial after initial consent, frequently reiterating their ‘right to withdraw from the trial at any time’ (n=49, 98%), ‘without penalty or it affecting their standard care’ (n=45, 90%) and ‘without the need to give a reason’ (n=45, 90%) (Figure 3).
+All PIL made reference to the patients right to ‘withdraw’ from the trial after initial consent, frequently reiterating their ‘right to withdraw from the trial at any time’ (n=49, 98%), ‘without penalty or it affecting their standard care’ (n=45, 90%) and ‘without the need to give a reason’ (n=45, 90%) (Fig 3).
 Trials were poor at communicating that patients may be asked for a reason why they are withdrawing.
 Nineteen trial protocols stated that they would like to collect a reason for withdrawal where patients were willing to provide one.
 However, only six trials (12%) communicated this within the Patient Information Leaflets.
 Where this was communicated to patients in the PIL, this was often described as a means of giving feedback to help improve the trial:

 “You do not have to give a reason why you want to stop, but this information can be helpful because it can help us identify problems with the study and areas for improvement” (PIL 9)